Course Start Date

 - Access to local TAFE libraries

-This course is currently scheduled on Monday and Wednesday from 9.00am to 2.30pm.
+This course is currently scheduled on Monday, Tuesday, Wednesday and Thursday from 9.00am to 2.30pm.
+Days will vary between classes.
 This timetable may change and will be confirmed by your teacher.

 SMART AND SKILLED FEES